-In the Title IIIB Fund, Title IIIC-2 fund, Title III C-1 and Senior Center Fund, actual expenditures exceeded budgeted expenditures by greater than 100% in the first three funds and greater than 24% in Senior Center.
+In the Title IIIB Fund, Title IIIC-2 fund, and Title IIIC-1, actual expenditures exceeded budgeted expenditures by greater than 100% in both funds.
 This is a repeat finding.

 Criteria:

 In accordance with the Council's budget policy and GOEA, the actual expenditures in any of the funds should not exceed the estimated budgeted expenditures by more than 10 percent nor should the budgeted revenue exceed the actual revenues by more than 10 percent.